 \section{PB-SAC: A Practical Algorithm for PAC-Bayesian Reinforcement Learning}

-Translating the theoretical PAC-Bayesian bound into a practical learning algorithm requires addressing challenges of maintaining posterior distributions over policy parameters in deep RL.
-Our algorithm, \textbf{PAC-Bayes Soft Actor-Critic (PB-SAC)}, builds upon SAC while integrating PAC-Bayesian bounds and posterior-guided exploration (pseudo-code and illustrative figure in Appendix~\ref{algo:PB-SAC}).
+Translating the theoretical PAC-Bayes bound into a practical learning algorithm requires addressing challenges of maintaining posterior distributions over policy parameters in deep RL.
+The novel algorithm proposed here, \textbf{PAC-Bayes Soft Actor-Critic (PB-SAC)}, builds upon SAC while integrating PAC-Bayesian bounds and posterior-guided exploration (pseudo-code and illustrative figure in Appendix~\ref{algo:PB-SAC}).